neuralmagic/deepsparse/logging-sdk/README.md

 </details>

 ## Loggers
-DeepSparse Logging provides users with ability to log to Prometheus out-of-the-box as well as the ability to add custom loggers.
+Logging to Prometheus works out-of-the-box and users can add custom loggers.

 ### Prometheus Logger